Knowledge base

 Here is a non-exhaustive list of commands that can be used with systemd.

-Force systemd to reload the unit files and take into account the changes:
+Force systemd to reload the unit files and take into account the modifications:

 systemctl --user status SERVICENAME.service